 How to Make Homemade Chocolate Bars

 Chocolate is super fun to work with, and the results can be impressive.
-For a simple treat that looks like it took time to create, use a flexible mold (like the Snack Bar Maker) to make homemade bars or candies.
+For a simple treat that looks like it took time to create, use a flexible mold to make homemade bars or candies.
 Pour melted chocolate into the wells, give it a gentle tap to remove air bubbles, place the mold on a sheet pan, and refrigerate until the chocolate is set.
 It’s that easy.
-Or make a caramel chocolate dipping sauce and put out apples slices, strawberries, pear slices, pretzels, cookies, angel food, or pound cake cubes as dippers.
+Or make a caramel chocolate dipping sauce and put out apple slices, strawberries, pear slices, pretzels, cookies, angel food, or pound cake cubes as dippers.
 Add chopped nuts or toasted coconut to sprinkle over the top.
 Melted chocolate can easily be poured into a chocolate decorator bottle for precise control when adding a personal touch to cookies, cakes, and even drinks.

 This post has been updated since it was originally posted in January 2017.